andeaale/home-assistant-configuration/docs/media_player_plexdevices.md

 * iPhone Plex App

 ## Known Issues
+* After pressing off and having the playing media stop, pressing play does nothing (theory is that off/stop clears the current media from the queue, so pressing play is starting a queue of nothing).
 * Dynamic groups aren't fully being recognized so until I get a dev to debug this issue you won't be able to do things like this:
   * {{ states.group._plex_devices_connected.attributes.entity_id | length }}
 * PlexConnect Apple TV's (issues occur in HA and the Plex Now Playing web page)
   * No working controls (since they aren't full clients)
   * Playing music is not visible (likely because it plays as background music)
   * Playing a season only shows first episode
+* NVidia Shield
-* NVidia Shield freezes with PlayMedia Music or Playlist (might just be my Shield)
+	*  freezes with PlayMedia Music or Playlist (might just be my Shield)
+	* only supports volumes 2-100.
+So setting a volume lower than 2 or trying to mute will not work.
+	* does not work when configuring this component to use the plex server running on the Shield

 ## Usage